spiral/docs/application/services.md

 > Consider container shortcuts as RAD approach and replace them with proper dependencies when ready.

 ## Constructor Injections
-As any other class you can change your Service constructor to request additional dependencies, for example we can create model which manages our blog posts source:
+As any other class you can change your Service constructor to request additional dependencies, for example we can create model which manages our blog posts source and decouples from Service class:

 ```php
 class BlogService implements SingletonInterface